 - Idea Health and Fitness Association.

 These 5 yoga insurance providers each provide at least $2 million of coverage per claim and at least $3 million in aggregate coverage per year.
-Aggregate coverage per year means your covered up to the set amount for all incidents.
+Aggregate coverage per year means you covered up to the set amount for all incidents.

 Insurance policies are long and are written in legal language that’s not the easiest to understand.
-It’s a good idea, if you can at all afford it, to have an insurance lawyer or an insurance broker review the policy.
+It’s a good idea if you can at all afford it, to have an insurance lawyer or an insurance broker review the policy.

 Better yet, while shopping around, have an insurance lawyer or insurance broker compare the yoga insurance policies and give you an opinion as to the best policy for your needs.

-Disclaimer: all of the information in this post is for information purposes only and is not legal advice.
+Disclaimer: All of the information in this post is for information purposes only and is not legal advice.
 If you have a legal question consult a lawyer.